-- 15.37 It should be noted that proposal includes the provision of two new vehicle passing bays along Gosbecks View, to the north-east of the site.
-In addition to this under the conditions recommended by the Highway Authority the developer will be required to provide a new informal pedestrian crossing (pram crossing) to the bellmouth where Gosbecks View meets Gosbecks Road to current patterns and standards. - In addition to the above, taking into account the relatively modest number of dwellings proposed, while the development is anticipated to increase vehicle movements along Gosbecks View, it is not anticipated the proposal will fundamentally alter the character or nature of vehicle movements along the road, which is anticipated to remain lightly trafficked.
-Furthermore, while the relatively modest dimensions of the highway along Gosbecks View has been raised as an area of concern in representations received, on the other hand the existing characteristics of the road are such that it is not considered the road is conducive to vehicles travelling at high speeds. - 15.39 Taking into account the anticipated levels of vehicle movements, low traffic speeds and mitigation proposed, with due regard to the consultation response received from Essex County Council Highway Authority in their role as statutory consultees, the proposed development is considered acceptable from a highway safety perspective. - In terms of vehicle parking the EPOA Parking Standards sets general parking standards, including for residential uses.
-In terms of residential development EPOA parking standards set a standard of 1 car parking space per 1 bedroom dwelling and 2 parking spaces per dwelling with 2 bedrooms and above. - 15.41 A minimum of 2 off-road parking spaces are provided per dwelling.
-Including policy compliant garaging a majority of dwellings are served by 3 off-road parking spaces.
-Subject to a condition requiring the proposed garaging to be retained for vehicle parking the proposed on-plot parking provisions are considered adequate to serve both residents and visitors.
-The provision of suitable cycle parking facilities for each dwelling can be ensured through the imposition of the cycle parking condition recommended by the Highway Authority.
+- In addition to this, under the conditions recommended by the Highway Authority the developer will also be required to provide a new informal pedestrian crossing (pram crossing) to the bellmouth where Gosbecks View meets Gosbecks Road to current patterns and standards. - 15.41 Officers consider that the proposed solution, when taken as a whole, provides an effective solution to ensure there are suitable provisions for highway users, including pedestrians, while also being mindful of the need to ensure that important natural features along Gosbecks View can be retained and Gosbecks View retains its current verdant and rural feel.

+- In addition to the above, taking into account the relatively modest number of dwellings proposed, while the development is anticipated to increase vehicle movements along Gosbecks View, it is not anticipated the proposal will fundamentally alter the character or nature of vehicle movements along the road, which is anticipated to remain lightly trafficked.
+Furthermore, while the relatively modest dimensions of the highway along Gosbecks View has been raised as an area of concern in representations received, on the other hand the existing characteristics of the road are such that it is not considered the road is conducive to vehicles travelling at high speeds. - 15.43 As previously noted, Essex County Council Highways have been consulted on the acceptability of the proposed development, including in respect of issues of highway safety.
+Essex County Council Highways have confirmed that, in their role as statutory consultees, they consider from a highway and transportation perspective the impact of the proposal is acceptable to the Highway Authority subject to recommended conditions. - Taking into account the anticipated levels of vehicle movements, low traffic speeds and the mitigation/highway improvements proposed, with due regard to the consultation response received from Essex County Council Highway Authority in their role as statutory consultees, the proposed development is considered acceptable from an access and highway safety perspective. - In terms of vehicle parking the EPOA Parking Standards sets general parking standards, including for residential uses.
+In terms of residential development EPOA parking standards set a standard of 1 car parking space per 1 bedroom dwelling and 2 parking spaces per dwelling with 2 bedrooms and above. - 15.46 A minimum of 2 off-road parking spaces are provided per dwelling.
+Including policy compliant garaging a majority of dwellings are served by 3 off-road parking spaces. - While three dwellings do not benefit from a third parking space on site (to serve as visitor parking), the application proposes a centrally located visitor parking space which is considered sufficient to serve the aforementioned dwellings which are without on-plot visitor parking.
+EPOA parking standards requires 0.25 visitor parking spaces per dwelling (unallocated) (rounded up to nearest whole number) and with one unallocated visitor parking space proposed to serve the three dwellings without onsite visitor parking, the parking provisions proposed are held to be in accord with these standards. - When taken as a whole, subject to a condition requiring the proposed garaging to be retained for vehicle parking the proposed parking provisions are considered adequate to serve both residents and visitors and are held to be in compliance with adopted standards.

+- 15.49 The provision of suitable cycle parking facilities for each dwelling can be ensured through the imposition of the cycle parking condition recommended by the Highway Authority. - 15.50 Taken as a whole Officers are of the view that the proposed development is acceptable from a parking, highway safety and highway capacity perspective for the reasons outlined above.